NextCenturyCorporation/neon-dash/src/app/library/README.md

 #### Search

-1. You will start with a specific Visualization element.
+1. Start with a specific Visualization element.
 Give it an `id` attribute.
-2. Define a Search element and give it an `id` attribute.
+2. Define a Search Component and give it an `id` attribute.
-3. This Search element will be querying a specific datastore.
-Give your Search element a `data-type` attribute containing the [type of this datastore](#) and a `data-host` attribute containing the `hostname:port` of this datastore WITHOUT any `http` prefix (or just `hostname` if using the default port).
+3. This Search Component will be querying a specific datastore.
+Give your Search Component a `data-type` attribute containing the [type of this datastore](#) and a `data-host` attribute containing the `hostname:port` of this datastore WITHOUT any `http` prefix (or just `hostname` if using the default port).
-4. This Search element will be querying one or more fields in a specific table.
+4. This Search Component will be querying one or more fields in a specific table.
 Give your Search element a `search-field-key` attribute containing the [field-key](#field-key) of the specific query field, or replace the field in the field key with a `*` (wildcard symbol) if querying multiple fields in the table.
-5. Give your Search element a `server` attribute containing the hostname of your deployed NCCL Data Server WITH the `http` prefix if needed.
+5. Give your Search Component a `server` attribute containing the hostname of your deployed NCCL Data Server WITH the `http` prefix if needed.
-6. Unless this Visualization element does not have an applicable "draw" function (see [Using My Visualization Elements](#using-my-visualization-elements) below), give your Search element a `vis-element-id` attribute containing the ID of your Visualization element and a `vis-draw-function` attribute containing the name of the "draw" function defined on your Visualization element.
+6. Unless this Visualization element does not have an applicable "draw" function (see [Using My Visualization Elements](#using-my-visualization-elements) below), give your Search Component a `vis-element-id` attribute containing the ID of your Visualization element and a `vis-draw-function` attribute containing the name of the "draw" function defined on your Visualization element.

 ```html
 <visualization-element id="vis1"></visualization-element>